 In past years, we have been challenged by very low rainfall and corresponding water restrictions, so the garden has been difficult to maintain.
 Most spray irrigation has been replaced with drip systems.
-The lawns have irrigation pipes and control wiring at shallow depths, so to avoid damage to these underground pipes and wires, don’t use spikes to secure marquees, tents, picnic or games equipment.
+The lawns have irrigation pipes and control wiring at shallow depths.
+To avoid damage to these underground pipes and wires, don’t use spikes to secure marquees, tents, picnic or games equipment.

 Ardoch’s flowers are there for everyone to enjoy.
 Picking the occasional flower or two is fine but gathering whole bunches of flowers for personal use is not allowed.
 Similarly, herb plantings are there for everyone but be considerate and leave enough for others.

-The OC employs a gardener to look after our gardens.
-If you have any ideas or comments about the gardens, please email the OC Manager (email@example.com).
-Responding to requests by individual residents is not part of the gardener's contractual duties and refusal may offend.
+The OC has a contract with Luke's Lawns and Landscapes (LLL) to look after our gardens.
+If you have any ideas or comments about the gardens, please email the OC Manager (BenH@selectsc.com.au).
+Responding to requests by individual residents is not part of LLL's contractual duties, and is not allowed.